fieldsoftheworld/.github/profile/README.md

-# *F*ields of *T*he *W*orld (FTW)
+# **F**ields of **T**he **W**orld (FTW)

 ## About

-*F*ields of *T*he *W*orld (FTW) is an open, community-driven initiative to advance global agricultural intelligence by building and sharing tools, datasets, and models for field boundary detection.
-Originally launched as a benchmark dataset, FTW has expanded into a full ecosystem supporting research, development, and deployment of geospatial workflows for the cloud.
+The goal of **F**ields of **T**he **W**orld (FTW) is to build a global field boundary dataset.
+The effort originally launched as a benchmark dataset, which is still the core of the effort.
+FTW has expanded into a full ecosystem supporting research, development, and deployment of geospatial workflows for the cloud.
+The effort is an open, community-driven initiative to advance global agricultural intelligence by building and sharing tools, datasets, and models for field boundary detection.
+Field boundaries was an obvious first focus area, and perhaps in the future the effort could go beyond boundaries.

-We aim to make field-scale analysis more accessible, reproducible, and comparable, enabling better land use monitoring, food security efforts, and agricultural insights.
+Most countries don’t have comprehensive maps of their agricultural fields, and even fewer have up-to-date information on what crops are growing or whether sustainable practices are being used.
+Our approach to solving this is to leverage Earth observation data and AI to automatically detect field boundaries at scale.
+By combining open satellite imagery with machine learning, we aim to build a global, open, and regularly updated map of the world’s fields.
+The intention is that these field boundaries will enable better land use monitoring, food security efforts, and agricultural insights.
 You can learn more at [fieldsofthe.world](https://fieldsofthe.world).

 This GitHub organization contains all the code to download and use the FTW Benchmark Dataset, along with repositories that make it easy to run FTW models and generate field boundaries.